bonomani/xymonbody.css/README.md

 - Improves alignment of colored status icons.
 - Ensures consistent spacing and layout.
-- Compatible with existing Xymon styles.
+- Minimal modifications to existing Xymon styles to ensure fallback to the current design without issues.

 ## Installation